AKASHGUHA-ROY/ARTIFICIAL-INTELLIGENCE-WORKOUT-COACH-APPLIED-STATISTICS-.-./mvp/report.md

 - safety adjustment
 - alternative easier option
 - progression / replan note
+- The recommendation logic is designed to answer the immediate next step first, while respecting safety signals and user constraints such as time, equipment, and pain status.

 ## 4. Data
 The MVP uses a small exercise reference library stored in `mvp/data/exercise_library.json`.
 It also uses the test cases and design ideas developed in Phase 2 as guidance for what kinds of recommendations the system should produce.